THE MOTHER OF THANKSGIVING!

 Sarah Josepha Hall

-The Mother of Thanksgiving was a woman of her time and ahead of her time.
+The Mother of Thanksgiving was a woman of her time and ahead of her time as well.

 had a Little Lamb.’

-But Mrs. Hale was also a creature of her time.
+But Mrs. Hale was also a woman of her own time.
 When her husband died at

 age 34, just two months before the birth of their fifth child, she donned